Find your Dream Job

 Moving On With Grace

-Stay invested in your current position and honor the work contract and trust that you have with your current employer while job searching.
+Stay invested in your current position and honor your work contract and the trust you have with your current employer while job searching.
 Until you have accepted an offer in writing, don’t tell anyone about your job search or your new job.
 Once the new position is confirmed, tell your boss first and follow the usual protocols of providing adequate notice (typically at least two weeks).
 Be graceful in your departure.
-The relationships you have built here are important, whether for continuing business relations in the same industry, obtaining recommendations in the future, or even future employment down the road with colleagues.

 The Job Hunting Handbook